Sexual Assault by Prison Guards

 Statistics on Sexual Abuse in Prison

 Sexual assault by prison guards happens regardless of gender, age, or sexual orientation.
 Men, women, children, and adults have all been victimized.
 Both men and women have been perpetrators.
-These assaults happen in jails and prisons at the local, state, and federal levels and in other types of detention facilities, including immigrant housing.
+These assaults happen in jails and prisons at the local, state, and federal levels and in other types of detention facilities, including youth correctional institutions and immigrant housing

 The U.S. Department of Justice reported that in 2018, there were 5,986 incidents of sexual misconduct by prison guards against inmates in federal and state prisons.
 This figure is more than double the 2,376 incidents reported in 2012.
 Large jail jurisdictions reported another 1,043 incidents of staff sexual misconduct against inmates.